trigrass2/emac-oe/README.md

 ****meta-emac-qt****

-All recipes for qt4 and qt5 layers
+All recipes for qt4 or qt5 layers

 ****meta-emac-tegra****